vatbub/fokLauncher/README.md

 ## Get the launcher
 We currently don't use GitHub releases and release instead on Bintray.
 [Click here to get the latest version of the launcher.](https://bintray.com/vatbub/fokprojectsReleases/foklauncher#downloads)

+###Upgrading from older versions
+The FOKLauncher has an integrated update checker that does the entire job for you, even if you've used the installer to install the FOKLauncher.

+Once a new version is available, the FOKLauncher will inform you at startup.
+If you don't wish to upgrade right now, you can ignore the update and repeat the update at any time using the *"Check for updates"*-link.

 ### Download the latest snapshot
 If you want to use a cutting edge copy of the launcher, you can obtain one [here](https://oss.jfrog.org/webapp/#/builds/foklauncher).
 Just click the ID of the top most build, click the Module ID, give it a second and then select the file you want to download.